Gouri-28/hotel-sentiment-analyzer/README.md

-# 🏨 Hotel Sentiment Analyze
+# 🏨 Hotel Sentiment Analyzer

 A full-stack web application that analyzes user hotel reviews and suggests the best hotels based on sentiment and destination.